DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/index.md

 ## Book structure and how to use it

 This book is divided into four parts.
 Each part begins with a case study that introduces many of the main ideas of each part.
 Each chapter is designed to be a standalone 50 minute lesson.
-Within each lesson, we give exercises that can be worked in class and we provide learning objectives.
+Within each chapter, we give exercises that can be worked in class and we provide learning objectives.

 This book assumes students have access to `R`.
 Finally, we keep the number of homework problems to a reasonable level and assign all problems.